 Morfa Dyffryn nude beach, near Barmouth on the west coast of Wales, was made an official nude beach in 2000 but it has been a clothes free beach by custom since the 1930s.

 It's regularly highly rated.
-In its 2015 Good Beach Guide, the beach received an Excellent, 3-star rating which is the highest water quality rating given.
+In its 2017 Good Beach Guide, the beach received an Excellent rating which is the highest water quality rating given.

 They range from families and older couples to young singles.
-The size of the beach and the very mixed crowd makes first time nudists (or naturists as they're called in the UK) feel particularly safe and unselfconscious here.
-Read a few first hand reports to see what we mean.
+The size of the beach and the very mixed crowd makes first-time nudists (or naturists as they're called in the UK) feel particularly safe and unselfconscious here.

 The official naturist section, at the northern end of the beach about a half hour walk from the nearest parking, is clearly marked with signs at both ends.